RSZ-Nld/TTGO-1.9-Inch/Readme.md

 SW MW LW and FM Radio
 ### Photos

-New firmware from Max-Arnold May 2025
+New firmware from Max-Arnold May 2025 with Pi RDS and Wifi connection.

 ![Photo 19](https://github.com/RSZ-Nld/TTGO-1.9-Inch/blob/main/20250523_114144.jpg)

 New firmware 03-2025 from:  Dave G8PTN